 The inability of singles under 35 to buy HDB flats has been a hot topic for quite some time.
-But Workers’ Party MP Louis Chua recently fanned the flames when he called for the BTO age limit to be lowered.
+But Workers’ Party MP Louis Chua recently sparked another round of discourse when he called for the BTO age limit to be lowered.

 In his Parliamentary speech on 13th September, Mr Chua implored HDB to reduce the BTO age eligibility to 28 for singles, citing that “they would have some chance to lead independent lives and steady their financial footing” by that age.
 Said independence can also be further developed when they have a place to call their own.